jebbyk/Vanilla-Normals-Renewed-Bedrock-Edition/README.md

 I didn't want any of those fancy high-resolution texture packs in order to enjoy normal mapping and specular highlights.
 So I decided to make my own, but based on vanilla textures.

 This texture pack is free for everyone to use!
-However if you wish to support me, you can join my Patreon : https://www.patreon.com/Poudingue
+However if you wish to support original crator, you can join his Patreon : https://www.patreon.com/Poudingue

 ## Copyright